Timing Conversions in Google Ads

 Look at Conversion Actions in Google Ads

 Go inside of Google Ads by Tools > Conversions.

 Here you can take a look at all the different types of conversions that are taking place.
 Here we can see the source of our conversions.
-In this example most of these are pulling from Google Analytics which is our preferred method over here at Elevated Marketing Solutions.
+In this example, most of these are pulled from Google Analytics which is our preferred method over here at Elevated Marketing Solutions.
 There’s also one that represents calls from the ad.
 So that’s a call that takes place prior to you even clicking through the ad, and this will reside only inside of Google Ads.